 Now I just turned on my heat pump the other night when it was cold outside.
-I simply wanted to warm the house up a bit since in the day time it gets back up to reasonable temperatures.
-The heat pump was blowing cold air when the thermostat was set to heat.
+I wanted to warm the house up a bit since, in the daytime, it gets back up to reasonable temperatures.
+The heat pump is blowing cold air when the thermostat was set to heat.

-I am just wondering if I hooked something wrong hooking up the thermostat or perhaps I have a problem with the heat pump and need to call someone out to fix the problem.
-Regarding your replay to my original comment, I turned the thermostat up to 80° F. when the house temperature was 72° and the thermostat was set to heat.
+I am just wondering if I hooked something wrong hooking up the thermostat, or perhaps I have a problem with the heat pump and need to call someone out to fix the problem.
+Regarding your reply to my original comment, I turned the thermostat up to 80° F. when the house temperature was 72°, and the thermostat was set to heat.

 Heat Pump Blowing Cold Air | Refrigeration Heating Troubleshooting